Sport for children

 - Depending on their individual development 8-10 year olds can join in organised competition (eg inter-school competition) that is adapted to meet the children's developing needs.

 - They will still need help with skill development and with coping with disappointment.
+Have a look at the topic 'Winning, losing and cheating'

 - Children who lose too often are most likely to give up, so making sure that each child has some successes is important.